New Orleans withstands Isaac's wrath, for now

 Parish President Billy Nungesser said about 2,000 residents had been ordered to evacuate but only about half were confirmed to have left before Isaac made landfall late on Tuesday.

-About 118 people were rescued in Plaquemines, including 25 trapped on their roofs or attics as water rose 14 feet, authorities said.
+About 118 people were rescued in Plaquemines, including 25 trapped on their roofs or attics as water rose 14 feet (4.3 meters), authorities said.

 "This storm has delivered more of a punch than people thought," Nungesser told CNN.
 "We're not out of the woods yet."